GooldenApple/vvs-nordstrom/README.md

 ### General Features on All Pages

-- Fully responsive navigation bar that adapts smoothly to different screen sizes, including a hamburger menu for mobile devices.
+- Responsive navigation bar with hamburger menu on mobile.
-- Consistent footer featuring contact information such as phone, email, physical address, and social media links.
+- Footer with contact info (phone, email, address, and social links).
-- Favicon present on all pages to reinforce brand identity.
+- Favicon present on all pages for brand identity.
-- Uniform styling, layout, and color scheme throughout the site to ensure a cohesive user experience.
+- Uniform styling and consistent color scheme.
-- Semantic HTML5 structure for improved accessibility and SEO.
+- Semantic HTML5 structure.
-- Appropriate use of ARIA attributes and focus indicators to support keyboard navigation.
+- ARIA attributes and visible focus indicators for keyboard navigation.

 ### Specific Features

 - **Home:**
-  - Engaging hero section with overlay and clear text.
+  - Hero section with overlay text and CTA to service page.
-  - Prominent call-to-action button leading to Services.
-  - Brief introduction about the company and its expertise.
+  - Introduction and About Us section with CTA to contact page.

 - **Services:**
-  - Service cards grouped into Water, Heating, and Sanitation.
+  - Three service cards (Water, Heating, Sanitation).
-  - Each card features a relevant icon and short description.
-  - Responsive layout adjusts nicely on different screen sizes.
+  - Icons + short descriptions.
+  - CTA to contact page.

 - **Gallery:**
-  - Desktop grid layout with neat spacing between images.
-  - Mobile/tablet carousel for smooth browsing on smaller devices.
+  - Grid layout on desktop, carousel on smaller screens.
-  - All images include descriptive alt text for accessibility.
+  - Lightbox view for enlarged browsing with navigation arrows.

 - **Contact:**
-  - Easy-to-use form with labeled fields and required validation.
+  - Simple and accessible form with labels and validation.
-  - Clear submission button with hover and focus states.
+  - Clear call-to-action button with hover/focus styles.
-  - Accessible markup with proper labels and ARIA attributes.

 - **Success:**
-  - Confirmation message after form submission.
+  - - Confirmation message after form submission.
-  - Brief info on what happens next.
-  - Navigation options back to key pages.
+  - Navigation back to main pages.

 ## Future Implementations

-While the current version of the website meets the project requirements and provides a professional, accessible, and responsive user experience, several features could be added in the future to enhance functionality and value for users:
+Planned improvements and features for future versions:

-- **Online Booking System**
+- **Online Booking System** – direct appointment requests with email notifications.
-  A booking form allowing customers to request appointments directly through the site, integrated with email notifications.

-- **FAQ Section**
+- **FAQ Section** – answers to common customer questions.
-  A dedicated page or section answering common customer questions regarding services, pricing, and availability.

-- **Blog / News Section**
-  A space for publishing plumbing tips, updates about the company, and news from the industry, helping improve SEO and customer engagement.
+- **Blog/News Section** – plumbing tips, updates, SEO boost.

-- **Multi-Language Support**
+- **Multi-Language Support** – Swedish + English for wider accessibility.
-  Adding support for both Swedish and English to make the site more accessible for a broader audience.

-- **Expanded Gallery**
+- **Expanded Gallery** – categorized by service type.
-  A categorized gallery to showcase projects by type (e.g., water, heating, sanitation), allowing users to filter and view relevant work examples.

-- **Customer Testimonials**
+- **Customer Testimonials** – static section or live reviews integration.
-  A section showcasing feedback and reviews from satisfied customers.
-  This would build trust and credibility for new visitors by highlighting positive experiences and recommendations.
-  Implementation could begin with a simple static testimonial section, with potential future integration of live reviews (e.g., from Google Reviews or social media).

 ---

 ## Accessibility

-  Accessibility has been a key focus throughout the development of this website to ensure it is usable by as many people as possible, including those with disabilities.
+  Accessibility has been a key focus during the development of this project to ensure that the website is usable by as many people as possible, including those with disabilities and older users.

-- The website uses **semantic HTML5** elements to provide meaningful page structure and improve screen reader compatibility.
+- **Semantic HTML5** used for meaningful structure, improving screen reader compatibility.
-- All images include **descriptive alt text** to convey content and purpose to users relying on screen readers.
-- Colour contrasts have been tested and meet **WCAG AA standards** to ensure readability for users with visual impairments.
+- **Descriptive `alt` text** provided for all images, conveying purpose and content.
+- **WCAG AA compliant color contrast**, tested with Lighthouse and WAVE.
-- The navigation and interactive elements are fully **keyboard accessible**, with clear focus indicators for ease of use.
+- **Keyboard accessibility** – all interactive elements can be navigated via keyboard, with clear focus indicators.
-- **ARIA attributes** have been added where necessary to enhance assistive technology support.
+- **ARIA attributes** added where necessary to improve assistive technology support.
-- Form fields include **associated labels** and use appropriate input types for better accessibility and user experience.
+- **Form labels** – all input fields have associated labels for clarity.
-- The site uses **relative units (em/rem)** for font sizes to allow users to adjust text size via browser settings.
+- **Relative font sizing (em/rem)** used to allow users to scale text.
-- Buttons and links have sufficient size and spacing to facilitate easy clicking and tapping, beneficial for users with motor impairments.
+- **Large, clickable buttons and links** with proper spacing, improving usability on touch devices and for users with motor impairments.

 ---